jmbucknall/EZDSL/ezdsl.md

 The generator differs from the standard Delphi one in two respects:

-  It is implemented as a class (TEZRandomGenerator); therefore you can have several independent random number generators in your applications.
+- It is implemented as a class (TEZRandomGenerator); therefore you can have several independent random number generators in your applications.

-  It uses an algorithm that has a much longer cycle: 2^23 times longer.
+- uses an algorithm that has a much longer cycle: 2^23 times longer.
 (Delphi's is 2^32, this one is 2^55.)

 Furthermore, it runs nearly as quickly as the standard Delphi one.